 Both full-body Thai massages were done at a massage salon at Pratunam.
 The first time, it was really good and I was so happy that I found an alternative to Healthland.
 Therefore, I went back again another day.
 It was done by an older lady and she seemed to be doing the massage on turbo mode, doing all the massages hard and fast.
 I didn’t enjoy it at all.
 Any other suggestions for guaranteed-good massages?

 For the foot massages, once was at Healthland (Asoke), a place I used to enjoy going.
-Now, the complex feels very commercialized, like a factory.
-Everything has a system and is supposed to be efficient, but I just can’t appreciate the vibe.
 Another foot massage was at “King and I” spa, very near my accommodation in Asoke.
-It was way worse (read my TripAdvisor review).
-The technique just wasn’t there – she was more like repeatedly rubbing my legs with lotion -.-”
+The former was not bad while the latter was not enjoyable.

 At K Maison Boutique Hotel where I stayed at for two nights, there’s a spa place (Pasithea Ultimate Relaxation) right under the hotel.
 Since it was newly opened, there’s a promotion for hotel guests.
 I got convinced to try a package of body scrub and aromatherapy oil massage.
 The body scrub was great!
 The aromatherapy oil massage was not bad.